Chauncy Welliver

-Chauncy Welliver (born 28 April 1983) is an American-New Zealand heavyweight boxer from Spokane, Washington who lived in Auckland, New Zealand.
-He has a career record of 57–13–5.
-Throughout his career he has never been knocked down and at one point the WBC ranked him the 5th best heavyweight in the world.
+Chauncy Welliver (born 28 April 1983) is an American-New Zealand professional boxer from Spokane, Washington who lived in Auckland, New Zealand.
+He fought in the heavyweight division and has a career record of 57–13–5 (25 KOs).
+Throughout his career he was never knocked down and at one point the WBC ranked him the 5th best heavyweight in the world.
+He last fought in August 2020.

 Career

 He came to widespread attention when he fought Odlanier Solís in October 2008.
 He lost when the referee intervened in the ninth round but impressed many with his skills and decent chin.

 Welliver was then rated in the top 10 for some time by both the WBC and WBO after picking up numerous titles from limited opposition.
 His ranking dropped however when he suffered two defeats in 2012, being outpointed by Sherman Williams and Kyotaro Fujimoto.

 His ring name is the Hillyard Hammer.
 He is currently trained by former Native American heavyweight title challenger, Joe "The Boss" Hipp.

 His current manager is Roland Jankelson.
 He is also a heavyweight consultant for the boxing radio show On The Ropes.
 Welliver trains and coaches amateur boxers at Boxfit in Spokane, Washington.